torrez/callme/README.md

-# Script Based Conference Call
+# Script Based Conference Call That Calls Its Participants

 This tiny script is based on an idea I had here: https://twitter.com/#!/torrez/statuses/184683262298427392